Last Updated: October, 2025

 The Delayed Distribution process is expected to be launched/implemented on September 16, 2025, in advance of the September 30, 2025 mandate from NAR.

-A delayed listing will be fully visible and searchable as an active listing in Matrix, whereas a Temporary Exclusion is not available in the MLS for a temporary period designated by the seller.
-While both require a form authorizing the delayed or temporary exclusion, delayed are "active" and temporary exclusions are not yet in the MLS.
+A delayed listing will be fully visible and searchable as an active listing in Matrix, whereas an Office Exclusive with Temporary Exclusion is not available in the MLS for a temporary period designated by the seller.
+While both require a form authorizing the delayed or temporary exclusion, delayed listings are "active," and Office Exclusive with Temporary Exclusion are not yet in the MLS.

 The listing agent/office can certainly display a delayed listing on their own website(s) by adding it manually, though the listing will not be distributed to other broker/agent websites during the delayed period.